-\ The maximum number of beneficiaries reached per activity without overlap is used to derive the number of unique beneficiaries across the four years.
+^{} The maximum number of beneficiaries reached per activity without overlap is used to derive the number of unique beneficiaries across the four years.
 The unique beneficiaries for the whole CSP, excluding overlaps between activities and years, were derived by adding the activity 1 unique beneficiaries receiving unconditional transfers (i.e. 650,000) to the 12,600 children participating in targeted supplementary feeding, plus 150,000 unique beneficiaries who receive livelihood support under activity 3 and 80,000 PLWG assisted under activity 4.
 Around 127,000 children and 78,000 PLWG under activity 2, 25,000 children under activity 4 and 100,000 beneficiaries receiving livelihood support also receive unconditional transfers during the four years and are therefore excluded from the total number of beneficiaries without overlap.

-- 114. The targeting, design and implementation of activities will be guided by food security and nutrition assessments, gender and risk analyses and consultative processes, including in-depth discussions with communities using seasonal livelihood programming and community-based participatory planning.
-In accordance with WFP's Gender Policy (2015-2020), a gender baseline analysis will be carried out at the start of the CSP. - 115.
+- 115. The targeting, design and implementation of activities will be guided by food security and nutrition assessments, gender and risk analyses and consultative processes, including in-depth discussions with communities using seasonal livelihood programming and community-based participatory planning.
+In accordance with WFP's Gender Policy (2015-2020),54 a gender baseline analysis will be carried out at the start of the CSP. - 116.
 Vulnerability-based targeting will be informed by regular assessments, and very poor households will be identified by engaging with communities in an inclusive manner.
-WFP will continue to improve its programme design to ensure that it does not increase the burden of unpaid care on women and that beneficiaries and communities have access to mechanisms for providing feedback on WFP interventions. - 116.
+WFP will continue to improve its programme design to ensure that it does not increase the burden of unpaid care on women and that beneficiaries and communities have access to mechanisms for providing feedback on WFP interventions. - 117.
 Nutrition and food assistance (in-kind food and CBTs) under strategic outcome 1 will be maximized from the beginning of the year up to the lean season and will decrease during the final quarter of the year (post-lean season and harvest period).
-Vulnerable women and men with access to land or other livelihood opportunities within the crisis-affected region will be engaged in community asset creation activities. - 117.
+Vulnerable women and men with access to land or other livelihood opportunities within the crisis-affected region will be engaged in community asset creation activities.
+CBTs will be used where market conditions are conducive. - 118.
 As the food security and nutrition situation, as well as security in the northeast, improve, the number of beneficiaries of general food distributions under strategic outcomes 1 and 2 will decrease from 1.2 million under emergency operation 200777 to 700,000 at the start of the CSP.
 By the end of 2021 WFP will have phased out its crisis response in the northeast.
 Resilience programming will continue to support 250,000 beneficiaries in Borno, Adamawa and Yobe states until the end of the CSP.
-At the same time, the share of assistance provided through CBTs will increase over time. - 118.
+At the same time, the share of assistance provided through CBTs will increase over time. - 119.
 In Nigeria, WFP needs to employ conflict-sensitive programming approaches, including with regard to the women, peace and security agenda set out in United Nations Security Council Resolution 1325 and other related resolutions, where possible helping to ease local tensions while adhering to the "do no harm" principle.
-WFP will deepen its understanding of various livelihoods to develop conflict-sensitive programmes, particularly in support of herders. - 119.
-WFP will use vulnerability and protection-based targeting, supported by gender analyses, to reach the most food-insecure households.
-Continual re-targeting will take place and beneficiaries will be registered in the WFP beneficiary and transfer management platform, SCOPE, so that their identities can be checked at food and cash distribution points.
+WFP will deepen its understanding of various livelihoods to develop conflict-sensitive programmes, particularly in support of herders.

-&lt;sup>53 WFP/EB.A/2015/5-A.
+54 WFP/EB.A/2015/5-A.